palaniappanramiah/processorchallenge/README.md

   "total": "35.35"
 }' http://localhost:8080/receipts/process
 ```
-2. This will return an 'id' in the terminal, copy that id and replace {id} in the following command:
+3. This will return an 'id' in the terminal, copy that id and replace {id} in the following command:
 ```
 curl -X GET http://localhost:8080/receipts/{id}/points
 ```
-3. This will return
+4. This should return
 ```
 { "points": 28 }
 ```

 Alternatively, this can be tested using Postman

-## How to Run the  Test
+## How to Run the Unit Test
----

 1. Make sure Maven is installed locally
 2. Run this in the terminal within the 'processorchallenge' directory:
 ```